shavali56/billutest/README.md

 # billutest
-th is for tutoria; purpose
+th is for tutorial purpose